ReviloRT/StarSea2/readme.md

 1. Ensure you have meson installed: pip3 install meson
 2. Ensure you are in the root directory (ie ../Starsea2/)
 3. Run the following commands
-    meson setup build && cd build           (note: this will not complete)
+    meson setup build                       (note: this will not complete) mkdir subprojects
+    meson wrap install sdl2

 meson init -C build --build